Monet Water Lilies Art Lesson For Kids

 Use pink, purple and white tempera or acrylic paint on a tray.
 Dip your brush into 2 of colors and create repeated curved lines for each water lily flower.

 Do not give children water to rinse their brushes in between.
-You want the colors to naturally mix.
+You want the colors to mix naturally.

-We recommend creating at least 3 different flowers in various sizes to help make the foreground, middle ground and background.
+We recommend creating at least three different flowers in various sizes to help make the foreground, middle ground, and background.

 Step 4: Let Dry